Grammar Checking Software; Which is Best?

 One unique feature of WhiteSmoke is that it includes templates for over 100 common writing situations.
 These include thank-you notes, cover letters, condolence notes, and many more.

 Compared with the previous offers, WhiteSmoke does fall a little short.
 The interface is not what I’d call ideal.
 For one, you have to export your content into a text document before you can ask WhiteSmoke to check it for you.
 It’s also slower to respond than either Ginger or Grammarly.

 WhiteSmoke, as with the previous tools covered in this review, is cheaper than Grammarly.
 Like Ginger, it supports several languages.
 These days, with so much international and cross-cultural communication happening, this will be a major plus for many.
-I’ve enquired as to whether Grammarly intend to expand their app to include a multi-lingual version but it seems it’s not on their radar.
-If they did, I imagine it would be an optional add-on?at an additional cost, of course.
+I’ve enquired as to whether Grammarly intends to expand their app to include a multi-lingual version but it seems it’s not on their radar.
+If they did, I imagine it would be an optional add-on.
+At an additional cost, of course.

 Unlike ProWritingAid, WhiteSmoke offers mobile apps, and it works with all major browsers.
 Like the others, you do need to be connected to the ‘net to use it, as it’s a cloud-based service.

 Price-wise, WhiteSmoke is on a par with Ginger, at $79.95 annually for Premium.

 There is a cheaper alternative, WhiteSmoke Essential, at $59.95, and a Business Plan, at $137.95.
 There are no monthly options.
 There’s also a Chrome extension, at $49.95 pa.
 Features vary, but the Premium version most closely correlates with the other options outlined in this review.

 Yes, you read that correctly.
 Right now, WhiteSmoke is offering you a 50% discount on whatever version or plan you sign up for.
 You’re welcome, by the way.